MooVC/MooVC.Architecture/README.md

 - Moved Ddd.Value to the root namespace (**Breaking Change**).
 - Removed Ddd.VersionedReference and all associated extensions (**Breaking Change**).
 - Removed Services.Handler and Services.HandlerExecutionFailureException (**Breaking Change**).
+- Removed the sync variants of the various Coordinate extensions in favour of async variants (**Breaking Change**).
 - Removed unused Ddd.Services.ConcurrentMemoryRepository.PerformRead method that did not appear to serve any purpose (**Breaking Change**).

 ## Bug Fixes